redhat-developer/vscode-java/README.md

 * `java.jdt.ls.androidSupport.enabled`: [Experimental] Specify whether to enable Android project importing.
 When set to `auto`, the Android support will be enabled in Visual Studio Code - Insiders. **Note:** Only works for Android Gradle Plugin `3.2.0` or higher.
 Defaults to `auto`.

 New in 1.12.0
 * `java.completion.postfix.enabled`: Enable/disable postfix completion support.
+Defaults to `true`.

 Semantic Highlighting
 ===============